Algebraic to exponential decay of spatial correlations in one-dimensional and confined hard-core fluids: A Laplace-pole analysis: Introduction

 \eeq the two regimes (i) and (ii) follow directly as \beq \tge(\tx) \simeq

 \eeq The intermediate algebraic decay in Eq.~\eqref{alg} had already been obtained by Hu and Charbonneau~\cite{HC21} through a simple physical argument.

-While the Gaussian representation \eqref{gauss} offers valuable physical insight by decomposing the RDF into localized contributions, alternative mathematical formulations can provide complementary advantages.
+{ While the Gaussian representation \eqref{gauss} offers valuable physical insight by decomposing the RDF into localized contributions, alternative mathematical formulations can provide complementary advantages.
 In statistical mechanics, different representations of the same quantity often highlight distinct aspects of the underlying physics and suggest different routes for generalization or approximation.
 In particular, Fourier and Laplace representations have proven especially useful in the analysis of correlation functions, as they naturally expose the characteristic frequencies and decay rates associated with spatial oscillations.

+Despite these advances, important aspects of the correlation structure near close packing remain unexplored.
 In this paper, we extend the results of Refs.~\cite{BM25,HC21} using a Laplace transform combined with a pole analysis.
 This approach leads to a compact representation in terms of the Jacobi theta function $\theta_3$, which is practically equivalent to Eq.~\eqref{gauss} but offers several practical and conceptual advantages: (a) it involves a single, well-tabulated special function rather than an infinite sum, (b) it directly links the spatial oscillation structure to poles in the complex frequency plane, clarifying the underlying decay mechanisms, and (c) it applies straightforwardly to related systems, including 1D mixtures and quasi-one-dimensional (q1D) geometries, where the direct Gaussian decomposition becomes algebraically cumbersome.
+Moreover, unlike previous approaches, the present formulation yields explicit expressions not only for the envelope but also for the full oscillatory structure of the correlation functions, including partial RDFs in mixtures and confined geometries.

+In addition to reproducing the Tonks-gas asymptotics, the present work provides a unified and explicit description of the full correlation functions in 1D binary mixtures and q1D confined hard-disk systems, allowing a direct comparison of decay rates, oscillation frequencies, and crossover scales across these models (see Table~\ref{tab1}).